 Pine wood is whitish or pale yellow and has a straight grain with a fine, uniform texture.
 It is lightweight and may have more knotholes than other woods.
 Pine takes both stains and paints well and is often used for painted furniture.
 It is also a great candidate for distressing.
-Pine develops a yellowish resin from use and age which may bleed through lighter finishes.
+Pine furniture may develop a yellowish resin which may bleed through lighter finishes.
 This is a natural trait of pine that contributes to its unique character.

 Pine has been traditionally used for country, cottage, and shabby-chic style furniture with distressed finishes.
 In more recent years pine has started to be used to make contemporary style furniture, such as mid-century modern and Scandinavian designs.
 It has also become the choice for solid wood furniture at trendy furniture stores because it is more economical.

 This image shows Pine's natural resin "leaking" through an old fence.